andreicadar/RPG-2D/README.md

 ![consumables](Media/Tavern.png)

+### Dying

+When dying the player loses half of his coins and respawns to the starting location of the map he died on.

 ### Music :notes:

 The game has only two soundtracks that loop and fit very well the atmosphere of an 2D RPG game.